FireGPG is a

 Read more...
 I released Exaile 0.2.9 today knowing that

-while now, but no one has a good solution yet.
-I'm hoping that with the added
+now, but no one has a good solution yet.
+I'm hoping that with the added users

-you saw in the previous article, it's about that time again.
-I always forget
+saw in the previous article, it's about that time again.
+I always forget to save

 Read more...
 I've been running Ubuntu for a while now (since Warty).
 I usually end up